Tennis-Medvedev sees off Tsitsipas to march into Australian Open final | Sports-Games

 Tennis-Medvedev sees off Tsitsipas to march into Australian Open final

-Russia's Daniil Medvedev lived up to Novak Djokovic's praise as the "man to beat" at the Australian Open as he charged into his first Melbourne Park final with an impressive 6-4 6-2 7-5 win over Stefanos Tsitsipas on Friday.
-The rangy Medvedev wrapped the Greek fifth seed in a blanket of pressure under the lights of Rod Laver Arena, capturing his 20th successive victory to have a shot at ending Djokovic's dynasty in Sunday's decider.
+Russia's Daniil Medvedev lived up to Novak Djokovic's praise as the "man to beat" at the Australian Open when he charged into his first Melbourne Park final with an impressive 6-4 6-2 7-5 win over Stefanos Tsitsipas on Friday.
+The rangy Medvedev wrapped the Greek fifth seed in a blanket of pressure at a floodlit Rod Laver Arena, capturing his 20th successive victory and 12th straight over top 10 opponents to earn a shot at ending Djokovic's dynasty in Sunday's decider.

-World number one Djokovic, who beat another Russian in qualifier Aslan Karatsev, will be a formidable opponent for Medvedev in his second Grand Slam final.
+World number one Djokovic, who beat Russian qualifier Aslan Karatsev to reach the final, will be a formidable opponent for Medvedev in his second Grand Slam showpiece match.
 Serbian Djokovic is bidding for a record-extending ninth Australian Open title and has never lost a final in Melbourne.

-For Tsitsipas, the defeat was not quite as bitter as his 2019 semi-final demolition by Rafa Nadal, when he exited Melbourne Park shell-shocked.
+For Tsitsipas, the defeat was not as bitter as his 2019 semi-final demolition by Rafa Nadal.
 Yet he paid the price for another slow start, with Medvedev doing what Nadal could not in his five-set quarter-final loss to Tsitsipas this week -- slamming the door on the Greek's revival.

-"I think for sure he was tired after the match with Rafa," said Medvedev.
-"I saw that as soon as I was moving him around the court it was not easy for him ...
-That became my strategy straight away."
-CAGEY START
+Tsitsipas has now lost three Grand Slam semis, including a five-set loss to Djokovic at last year's French Open.
+After his taxing win over Nadal, the Greek said he felt beaten after two sets against Medvedev, and was not sure winning the third would have helped.

+"Let me tell you that he's a player who has unlocked pretty much everything in the game," the 22-year-old said of Medvedev.
+"It's like he's reading the game really well."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)